RedhawkSDR/redhawksdr.github.io/content/manual/appendices/source-installation.md

 ### Installing the Framework from Source

-In order to install the Core Framework from source, the `redhawk-src-<version>.tar.gz` must be downloaded.
+To install the Core Framework from source, the `redhawk-src-<version>.tar.gz` must be downloaded.

 ```bash
 wget https://github.com/RedhawkSDR/redhawk/releases/download/<version>/redhawk-src-<version>.tar.gz